 We are all called to play our part in building God’s Kingdom of peace and justice.
 The Commission works to encourage and support individuals and groups to take that call to heart and respond in practical ways.

-This month’s listing of peace and justice related events around the Diocese and beyond – May Link Extra
+This month’s listing of peace and justice related events around the Diocese and beyond – June Link

 ‘Let us be protectors of creation, protectors of God’s plan inscribed in nature, protectors of one another and the environment’.
 Pope Francis